wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/how-it-works.rst

 Default Active response scripts
 -------------------------------

-Wazuh is pre-configured with the following scripts for Linux:
+Wazuh is preconfigured with the following scripts for Linux, located at ``/var/ossec/active-response/bin``.
+Click each script name to see its source code.

 +---------------------------------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------+
 | Script name                                                                                                                           |                          Description                          |